Surviving Power Outages During a Storm

 There’s a reason why July’s Moon is called the “Thunder Moon.”
 In summer, thunderstorms are frequent!

 As the summer Sun heats up Earth’s surface, warm and moist surface air begins to rise to clash with cold air in the upper atmosphere.
 A wind or front mixes warm and cold air, causing instability.
 With the right ingredients, some storms become severe.

-From 2016 through spring 2017, weather has been more extreme than usual, with swings in low and high temperatures and record flooding.
+In the past year, weather has been more extreme than usual with swings in low and high temperatures and record flooding.
 In fact, we have had what you might call a record number of weather records!

 Have you had power outages?
-Here are a few quick tips to prepare for spring and summer storms:
+Here are six quick tips to prepare for summer storms:

 - Do you know where your electric panel is?
 Do you know how to reset circuit breakers after an outage?
 If the power goes out, also turn off any major appliances (TVs, microwaves) to avoid overloading the power system when it returns.
 Consider adding surge protectors.
 Leave one light switch on.

 - Everyone should have a disaster kit to be prepared for the worst storms.
 Include a flashlight, fresh batteries, cash, water and canned food.
 Make sure your first aid kit and all your medications are current.
 You should also have a list of emergency phone numbers.
 See our suggestions on what to keep in an emergency supply kit.

 - Keep your cell phones and battery-operated devices charged up if a storm is forecasted.
 Have alternative charging methods for phones ready if the power goes out.
 Sign up for FEMA text messages (text PREPARE to 4FEMA).